solutionforest/laravel-dynamic-properties/docs/EXAMPLES.md

     'required' => false
 ]);

-// Add the trait to your User model class User extends Model
+// ✅ STEP 2: Add the trait to your User model class User extends Model
 {
     use HasProperties;